When dental implants were invented by a Swedish medical researcher in 1952, the procedure was considered a modern-day miracle. Now, seven decades...

 - Faster turnaround time.
 Digital files can be edited more quickly and sent to the lab faster than traditional molding models.

-- Patients being more involved in the restoration process because they can see their impressions on-screen chairside.
+- Patients are more involved in the restoration process because they can see their impressions on-screen chairside.

 - A digital impression can easily be stored electronically, resulting in less paperwork, more efficient record-keeping, and less required physical storage space